Water

 Continued data collection over a wide spatial area of the UWR Watershed allows for a better understanding of the water quality problems in the Watershed, and allows landowners, citizens and organizations to find ways to solve the issues related to poor water quality.
 Extensive water monitoring data can result in increased funding for effective watershed projects, bringing tens of millions of dollars in state and federal cost share to help private landowners implement voluntary conservation practices, as well as funding for SWCDs and other organizations to hire conservation professionals, including technicians and engineers, to provide free technical assistance to watershed residents.

-Select any of the water quality parameters below to learn about water quality results in the UWR Watershed
+Interact with the maps below to learn more about the water sampling data by subwatershed.
+Click any of the water quality parameter buttons below to learn about water quality results in the UWR Watershed